treecao/treecao/README.md

 # Hi, I'm Tree! 👋🎄

 - 🔭 I’m currently working on broadening my technical knowlege
 - 🌱 I’m intent on learning all the things.
-Currently focusing on CS for JS; next up: PWA
+Currently focusing on NoSQL; next up: PWA
 - 👯 I’m open to collaborate on any cool projects && am always down to be study buddies(just don't be a know-it-all :wink:)

 ## ⚡ Fun facts